-- Clarify areas of responsibility - To give clear guidance about situations where it is not appropriate to administer medicines - To indicate the limitations to any requirements which may be notified to teachers and school staff - To outline procedures to deal with a pupil with a nut allergy in our school - Safeguard school staff that are willing to administer medication - Protect against possible litigation.
+- Clarify areas of responsibility - To give clear guidance about situations where it is not appropriate to administer medicines - To indicate the limitations to any requirements which may be notified to teachers and school staff - To outline procedures to support with pupils with specific conditions e.g. nut allergy, epilepsy, diabetes etc. - Safeguard school staff that are willing to administer medication - Protect against possible litigation.